jay1patel1/PW-Coding/Assignment/Condition & Loops Assignment/Condition & Loops Assignment.md

     // Result : You got an F grade
     ```
 ## Q3.
 What are loops, and what do we need them?
 Explain different types of loops with their syntax and examples.
+- **Definition**
+    - Loops are one of the important control structure in javascript.
+It allow user to do execute block of code repetitively.
+It is essential do some of the repetitive task.
+For example user need to console log 1 to 1000.
+This kind of task easily done by the loops.
+There are three types of loops, as following.
+        1. “For” loop
+        a.
+This is the most used loop in the Javascript.
+It is used when user exactly know that how many times we want the block of code to repeat.
+        2. “While” loop
+        a.
+Exact opposite to for loop, it used when user do not know the number of iteration.
+This code keep executing until given condition is met.
+        3. “Do while” loop
+        a.
+Do while loop is kind of similar to while loop, just difference is in “Do while loop condition will be checked at the last only.”
+It is useful when user want to execute the code before condition checked.

 ## Q4.
 Generate numbers between any 2 given numbers.
 ### const num1 = 10;
 ### const num2 = 25;